carbonplan/sai-downscaling/docs/methods/pipeline-architecture.md

 Where:

 - `{environment}`: `qa` or `production`
 - `{method}`: `bcsd` or `qdmsd`, the lowercase `downscaling_method`.
-Stage 1 output is method-independent so `obs/` sits outside it, which lets both methods share a single regrid.
-Stages 2 and 3 differ between methods, so their artifacts are namespaced.
+Stage 1 output is method-independent, so `obs/` sits outside it and both methods share a single regrid.
+Stages 2 and 3 differ between methods, so we namespace their artifacts.
 - `{obs_dataset}`: `ERA5` or `GDEX-GMF`
-- `{subset_id}`: `global` or `lat{min}to{max}_lon{min}to{max}` (e.g., `lat-35.0to-22.0_lon16.0to33.0`)
+- `{subset_id}`: `global` or `lat{min}to{max}_lon{min}to{max}` (e.g.,
+  `lat-35.0to-22.0_lon16.0to33.0`)
 - `{scenario_group}`: `ssp245`, `g6_1p5k`, or `esgf_ssp245`
 - `{ensemble_member}`: member label as stored in the GCM (e.g., `r1i1p1f1`, `001`)

-This design concentrates all artifacts for a GCM into two stores instead of scattering them across dozens of separate icechunk repositories.
-Branching — rather than path segments — provides version
+This design concentrates all artifacts for a GCM into 2 stores instead of scattering them across dozens of separate icechunk repositories.
+Branching, rather than path segments, provides version
-isolation: bumping the package version (or setting `SAIDOWNSCALE_BRANCH`) starts a fresh branch with no inherited ancestry, so the existence checks never find stale artifacts from a previous run.
+isolation: bumping the package version, or setting `SAIDOWNSCALE_BRANCH`, starts a fresh branch with no inherited ancestry, so the existence checks never find stale artifacts from a previous run.

 The paths above are the scratch defaults.
 Production runs override `output_dir` to CarbonPlan's public [Source Cooperative repository](https://source.coop/carbonplan/srm-downscaling).
 For the